 Developing Built-in Web Apps

-A built-in web app is a web app that is packaged with webOS OSE platform at a build time.
-Built-in web apps have the following features:
+A built-in web app is a web app that is installed with the webOS OSE platform at build time.

 Note